How Much Compensation Can I Claim For A Dog Bite/Attack?

 What is the Dangerous Dogs Act 1991?

 The Dangerous Dogs Act 1991 was introduced due to several incidents involving uncontrolled and aggressive dogs.
-This act involved banning the four breeds of dogs mentioned above.
+This act involved banning certain dog breeds.
 It also banned the breeding, exchange, and sale of these dogs.

 Aside from this, it enforced all dog owners to register, insure, neuter, tattoo, and microchip their dogs.